Ada-Developers-Academy/core-unit-3/handling-forms/submitting-forms.md

 ```
 <!-- prettier-ignore-end -->

-Her implementation of `onFormSubmit` works like this:
+Her implementation of `handleSubmit` works like this:

 1. She uses the passed in `event` object and calls `event.preventDefault()`.
 This prevents the unwanted default behavior of HTML forms.
 1. She invokes the `onStudentAdd` function, which was passed in as part of the `props`, with `props.onStudentAdd()`.
 This prop was passed in by `App`, and holds a reference to `App`'s `addStudentData` function.